Español English

 They are fast-growing evergreen shrubs (they can lose leaves in the cold) that reach 3 meters (9.84 feet) in height.
 The leaves are quite large, opposite, dark green on the upper side and lighter on the underside, with a serrated margin.
 The showy tubular flowers appear on 30 cm (11.8") long spikes and are purplish-blue in color.
 They bloom from mid-summer to mid-fall.

-They are used in bushy groups, in informal hedges and as isolated specimens.
-They are ideal for areas with tropical and subtropical climates.
+Mexican sage is used in bushy groups, in informal hedges and as isolated specimens.
+It's ideal for areas with tropical and subtropical climates.

-Mexican Salvia grows in full sun or semi-shade exposures but protected from the wind and cold; they resist weak and occasional frosts.
+Salvia mexicana grows in full sun or semi-shade exposures but protected from the wind and cold; it resists weak and occasional frosts.

 Water frequently so that the soil does not dry out completely but without waterlogging.
 In winter reduce watering.